 - Aimed Shot When you have excess Focus

-- Steady Shot as needed to regen focus
+- Steady Shot/Focusing Shot as needed to regen focus

-It’s also important to remember that while Glaive Toss does allow for more DPS than Barrage while using Lone Wolf in a pure single target fight, there are very few fights without any extra targets.
-If there is even occasionally extra adds, you’ll want to use Barrage instead.
+It’s also important to remember that while Glaive Toss is generally preferable to Barrage in single target (because it doesn’t take focus away that you could have been using on Aimed Shots), if there is even occasionally extra adds, you’ll want to use Barrage instead.
 In that case, it will be a higher priority than Aimed Shot (when not in Careful Aim), but should not be ahead of Aimed Shot when TotH has proc’ed, unless there are multiple adds up.

 MM Hunter Cleave (2-5 Targets) Rotation